Master your career with a legal education.

 Pitt Law developed the Human Resources (HR) Law Certificate program by working with experts in HR, law and online education.
 Our program will support you as you take on more advanced HR roles.

-Pitt Law’s International Business Law Certificate program welcomes students who already work in or who wish to begin a career in international commercial law.
+Pitt Law’s International Business Law Certificate program welcomes students who want to advance or begin a career in international commercial law by learning how to manage cross-border disputes through litigation, mediation, or arbitration.

 Certificate Program vs. Master’s Degree: Which is Right for You?